 Welcome to the South Tynedale Railway…

 Enjoy a scenic ride through the beautiful South Tyne valley from Alston station.
 Travel to Kirkhaugh, Lintley Halt and back on one of our trains hauled by vintage steam or diesel locomotives through lovely Pennine scenery – catch sight of deer, look out for soaring birds of prey, you may even glimpse a red squirrel.
 Your journey to Alston, which lies at the crossroads of five routes, takes you through the stunning landscape of the North Pennines Area of Natural Beauty (AONB).
 Once there you can sample our café menu, wander beside the river Tyne for a gentle stroll (or a rigorous hike) visit the discovery centre or the old Railway Shop or simply sit back in a vintage coach to be taken gently along the valley on the north of England’s highest narrow gauge railway.
-Why not cycle one way to explore the South Tyne Trail?
-Electric bikes can be hired online and are available from the station or bring your own – cyclists, walkers and dogs are all welcome!
+Why not cycle one way to explore the South Tyne Trail.
+Cyclists, walkers and dogs are all welcome!
 There is free car and coach parking right next to the railway platform and you are also just minutes from Alston town centre.
 The South Tynedale Railway Preservation Society became a registered charity in 1983, but has its roots in a group formed in 1973 with the intention of purchasing and preserving the entire standard gauge railway.
 When funds could not be raised in time a decision was made to build a narrow gauge line along the old track bed using redundant mining equipment, with the aim of once again linking Alston with Haltwhistle by rail.

 With the announcement of a £4.25 million Heritage Lottery Fund grant as part of a 3 year, £5.6 million development project, 2014 marked the start of the next chapter in the history of the South Tynedale Railway and this historic line.
 This funding will allow us to complete the extension and take the railway back to Slaggyford, major repairs and renovations to the station buildings at Alston and much more besides.